Find Affordable College Courses

 Economics majors at University of Virginia take out an average of $16,508 in student loans while working on their Bachelor's Degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $535.

-A rank of #2 on this year’s list means University of North Carolina at Chapel Hill is a great place for economics students working on their bachelor’s degree.
-Located in the city of Chapel Hill, UNC Chapel Hill is a public school with a fairly large student population.
+The in-demand bachelor’s degree programs at University of North Carolina at Chapel Hill helped the school earn the #2 place on this year’s ranking of the most popular economics schools in the Southeast Region .
+Located in the city of Chapel Hill, UNC Chapel Hill is a public school with a very large student population.

 Women make up 35% of the economics majors at the school.